 Right to Know

-In the event of an emergency or substantiated serious crime, the campus community is notified through appropriate Student Affairs staff members or postings in the residence halls and academic buildings.
-Pro-active crime awareness flyers are distributed regularly to students, faculty and staff; crime prevention tips are printed in the student newspaper periodically and on the OCS web site.
-In addition, crime prevention programs are presented regularly in student residences.
+In the event of an emergency or substantiated serious crime, the campus community is notified through a text messaging and E-mail system.
+Pro-active crime awareness flyers are distributed regularly to students, faculty and staff.
+Additionally, crime prevention tips are printed in the student newspaper periodically and on the OCS web site.
+Regular crime prevention programs are presented in student residences.

 Muhlenberg College makes numerous efforts to advise members of the campus community on a timely basis about campus crime, crime related problems, and other incidents that the College deems necessary to make aware the campus community (such as weather related issues and other major incidents).
-While the College has many means of notifying the campus of events the College continues to evaluate other options to implement.
-A list of current efforts to communicate to the campus community concerning crimes and major incidents.
 These efforts include the following:

-- Annual Reports/Crime Prevention Manual – This crime prevention manual and related material is published annually and widely distributed throughout the campus community and is available to the media and any individual or organization requesting a copy.
-Muhlenberg College also participates in the Pennsylvania Uniform Crime reporting Program, providing monthly reports to the Pennsylvania State Police on crimes reported on campus for inclusion in their annual report and for inclusion in the FBI’s Uniform Crime Reporting Programs annual publication of the U.S. Department of Justice entitled Crime in the United States.
-All monthly reports are compiled and distributed as a year end report for the previous three years and included in the Annual Reports/Crime Prevention Manual.
-Muhlenberg College also provides statistics to the Department of Education in accordance with the federal Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act which also calls for publication of certain crime statistics for the previous three years and are included as part of the Annual Report/Crime Prevention Manual.
+Annual Reports/Crime Prevention Manual – This crime prevention manual and related material is published annually and widely distributed throughout the campus community and is available to the media and any individual or organization requesting a copy.
+Muhlenberg College also participates in the Pennsylvania Uniform Crime Reporting Program, providing monthly reports to the Pennsylvania State Police on crimes reported on campus for inclusion in their annual report and for inclusion in the FBI’s Uniform Crime Reporting Programs annual publication of the U.S. Department of Justice entitled Crime in the United States.
+All monthly reports are compiled and distributed as a year-end report for the previous three years and included in the Annual Reports/Crime Prevention Manual.
 If you have any questions regarding the statistics or would like more information on the Department of Campus Safety and Security please contact the Director of Campus Safety.

-- Student Newspaper - Representatives from The Weekly, a student newspaper, meet on a weekly basis with the Director of Campus Safety to discuss crime and other reported incidents on campus, and they then report to the campus community.
-The Weekly publishes a weekly log of criminal incidents and non-criminal incidents in “Campus Safety Notes” of every edition to provide the campus community with timely notification of reported incidents, to the Department of Campus Safety, on or near the campus.
+Student Newspaper - Representatives from the Muhlenberg Weekly, meet on a weekly basis with the Director of Campus Safety to discuss crime and other reported incidents on campus.
+The paper then publishes a weekly log of criminal incidents and non-criminal incidents in “Campus Safety Notes” of every edition.
 Special articles concerning safety and security issues may also be published.

 Public Log – A chronological record of all crimes reported to the Department of Campus Safety, as well as the names of all persons arrested, is maintained at the Department of Campus Safety and Security headquarters and is available for viewing Monday through Friday during regular office hours.
-This daily crime log is available for review 24 hours a day at the Department of Campus Safety in the lower level entrances of Prosser Hall, from 8 a.m.-5 p.m.
-Monday through Friday, excluding holidays.
+This daily crime log is available for review at the Department of Campus Safety in the main entrance of Prosser Hall.
 The information in the crime log typically includes the nature, date, time, general location, and disposition of each crime.